MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 (for anonymity reasons, is it ok to mention the paper explicitly? or is it a dead giveaway lol)

-In practice, the transition from a transparent CLOB to a sealed-bid FBA introduces a "Transparency Paradox".
-To prevent "last-look" arbitrage, orders must remain confidential until the auction clears [].
+In practice, the transition from a transparent CLOB to a sealed-bid FBA introduces a Transparency Paradox.
+To prevent last-look arbitrage, orders must remain confidential until the auction clears [].
 This opacity creates a vulnerability where a malicious auctioneer could under-match orders to favor certain participants or manipulate the clearing price [].
 Current regulatory frameworks rely on reactive, disclosure-based auditing, which is often insufficient for high-frequency environments where historical records can be obfuscated [].
 There is a critical need for a protocol that provides proactive, mathematical certainty of fair play without requiring the disclosure of sensitive order data or the public exposure of the underlying order book [].